A Hollywood Armorer on the Rust Shooting Charges

 And the assistant director never should have been handling any of those firearms or the props.
 That’s the armorer’s job.

-Nyce: In a lawsuit, Gutierrez-Reed claims she was not in the building at the time of the shooting because she wasn’t notified that a gun was being used.
+Nyce: In a lawsuit, Gutierrez-Reed claims she was not in the building at the time of the shooting, because she wasn’t notified that a gun was being used.
 What do you make of that?

 Pimentel: You can probably chalk that up to them having a half-assed production, is what it sounds like.
 This sounds like another one of the many mistakes or oversights that happened on this project.